 - Continue to drink the tea over the next two hours until it is gone.
 Your UTI should now be gone too.

-- Consume great quality kefir or fully cultured plain yogurt, to help prevent future UTIs.
+- Consume great quality kefir or fully cultured plain yogurt (or homemade sauerkraut, if you are dairy-free), to help prevent future UTIs.

-- Herbs such as Pau D’arco can also be consumed, 30-4o drops of the alcohol-based tincture, for adults, 3 times daily, for four days, to help kill any invasive bacteria.* Other remedies to rotate every four days if the issue persists are oregano oil, berberine, goldenseal, black walnut, Oregon grape, and grapefruit seed extract.
-I have used all of these over the past several years to kill pathogen overgrowth and have found them all to be powerful and effective.
+- Herbs such as Pau D’arco (find it here) can also be consumed, 30-4o drops of the alcohol-based tincture, for adults, 3 times daily, for four days, to help kill any invasive bacteria.* Other remedies to rotate every four days if the issue persists are oregano oil (here), berberine (here), goldenseal (here), black walnut (here), Oregon grape (here), and grapefruit seed extract (here).
+I have used all of these over the past several years to kill pathogen overgrowth (read more here) and have found them all to be powerful and effective.
+(DE is also a great tool.
+Read more about DE here.)
 Do consult a physician for usage and dosage.

-- A porridge can also be made from 1 T. marshmallow root and a bit of warm water, even sweetened with a bit of stevia, to soothe symptoms.
+- A porridge can also be made from 1 tablespoon marshmallow root (find it here) and a bit of warm water, even sweetened with a bit of stevia, to soothe symptoms.

 Please let me know how it goes for you.
 I have recommended this recipe to many friends over the years and it has worked quickly for all of them.
+Almost instant UTI relief.
 The herbs in this tea take an impossibly difficult situation and make you forget how bad it ever was.
-As always, please comment below…
+As always, please comment below …

-There are herbs, such as goldenseal and Oregon grape that do both needed jobs: they one, kill bacteria and strengthen the immune system and two, they also prevent the infectious E-Coli bacteria from sticking to the walls of the bladder and urethra, so they are rinsed off with urination.
+There are herbs, such as goldenseal (find it here) and Oregon grape (find it here) that do both needed jobs: they one, kill bacteria and strengthen the immune system and two, they also prevent the infectious E-Coli bacteria from sticking to the walls of the bladder and urethra, so they are rinsed off with urination.
 These herbs do as much as D-mannose, and more.
 D-mannose sounds like a good solution for many, easy to access and effective.
-However, it makes sense that those who struggle with UTI’s are probably only seeing the tip of the iceberg.
+However, it makes sense that those who struggle with UTIs are probably only seeing the tip of the iceberg.
 This one symptom may be a red flag.
 What underlying issues in your body may also need to be addressed?
 Leaky gut and pathogen overgrowth are often the root cause.

 *Just a reminder, I am not a doctor; but am simply sharing from my own experience what has worked for me.
 This article is in no way meant to replace or serve as medical advice.
 Please consult a health care practitioner.